 Before we get on to the clever methods, let's quickly go back over the way you delete photos manually.
 Open the Photos app and find the images you wish to remove: tap the Photos icon at the bottom left to see all photos in chronological order, or Albums to narrow your search that way.

 Tap a photo, then tap the dustbin icon at the bottom right (or top right in landscape orientation), then confirm.
 A quicker alternative method is to tap Select at the top right of the Camera Roll or album screen, then tap all the images you want to delete, tap the dustbin icon, then confirm.

 There are various apps that can manage this process for you.
-We'll try a free option called Remo Duplicate Photos Remover, but there are plenty more you can try such as the paid-for Duplicate Photos Fixer.
+We've tried a free option called Remo Duplicate Photos Remover, but there are plenty more you can try such as the paid-for Duplicate Photos Fixer.

 Open Remo and tap Scan, and the app will look for duplicates on your device.
 (You'll have to give the app access to Photos when it asks, but you don't have to allow it to send you notifications if you don't want to.)
 This takes a while - it took about three minutes for us, but it depends on how many photos you've got - and you can switch to a different app while you wait.

 When it's finished, Remo will pop up a message indicating how many exact duplicates it's found, and the storage they take up.
 In this case, there was only one: note that the number and storage space reported does not include the 'originals'.
 Tap OK.